 The GBCs in the context of Mauritius ES Regulations refer to entities below:

 - Closed-end Fund;

 - Company engaged in leasing and international fiber capacity; and

 - Company engaged in the sale, financial arrangement, asset monitoring of aircraft and its related parts, and aviation advisory services in connection thereto.

 GBCs must ensure that, at all times, their CIGA is being carried out in or from Mauritius.
 The list of core income-generating activities that are supposed to be conducted by the GBCs is summarized below.

-- Collective Investment Scheme (CIS): Investment of funds in relation to securities, or other financial assets, real property or non-financial assets; diversification of risks; redemption on the request of the holder.
+- Collective Investment Scheme (CIS): Investment of funds concerning securities, other financial assets, real property, or non-financial assets; diversification of risks; redemption on the request of the holder.

-- Closed-end Fund: Investment of funds collected from investors, in relation to securities, or in other financial or non-financial assets, or real property.
+- Closed-end Fund: Investment of funds collected from investors, in relation to securities, other financial or non-financial assets, or real property.

-- CIS Administrator: Providing services regarding the operations and affairs of a Collective Investment Scheme including accounting, valuating, or reporting services.
+- CIS Administrator: Providing services regarding the operations and affairs of a Collective Investment Scheme including accounting, evaluating, or reporting services.

 - Investment Adviser: Advising, guiding, or recommending other persons, whether personally or through printed materials or by other means, to enter into securities transactions; managing or holding himself out to manage securities work; giving advice on corporate finance advisory matters concerning securities transactions.